douglasgreen/outlines/computing/computer_programming/code_reviews.md

 ## Tools for Code Reviews

 Code reviews are an essential aspect of software development, and choosing the right tools can significantly streamline the process.
-Here\'s an overview of different code review tools, tips for selecting the right one for your team, and insights on their integration with other development tools.
+Here's an overview of different code review tools, tips for selecting the right one for your team, and insights on their integration with other development tools.

 ### Overview of Different Code Review Tools